mariamargherita/MedmnistImageClassification/README.md

 Preprocessing steps performed on *BreastMNIST*:
 - images were reshaped and scaled with mean 0 and standard deviation 1 to apply PCA
+- the training data were augmented with horizontal/vertical flips and random rotations

 >**Note**: the conversion step from RGB to grey-scale was not necessary in the *BreastMNIST* dataset since the images are already provided in grey-scale.